Why Choose the My Genius Profiler?

 — Smith et al., 2019, Autism in Adulthood

-The challenge: These often miss the child’s unique strengths, create frustration, and leave families without actionable strategies.
+The challenge: These often miss the child's unique strengths, leave families feeling stuck, and don't translate into practical next steps.

 Bauminger-Zvieli, N., & Kugelmass, D. (2021).
 Profiles of executive function in children with autism spectrum disorder.
 Journal of Autism and Developmental Disorders, 51, 45–60.